syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 `BackgroundColorMemberPath`: Sets the background color of the group view.
 `InitialsColorMemberPath`: Sets the color for the initials in the group view.

+The following code sample demonstrates how to add images using the GroupSource property.

 {% tabs %}
 {% highlight c# %}
 public class Employee